nlip-project/nlip_server/README.md

     ```bash
     poetry install
     ```

-Once the Python environment is set up, you can run the server.

-## Running the Chatbot Server
-**Note:** This solution assumes that you have an Ollama Server running and properly configured.
-For more details, please see the README.md in the solutions directory.

-You can start the chat server with:
-    ```bash
-    poetry run start-chat
-    ```

-To start chat with specific model
-    ```bash
-    CHAT_MODEL=llama2 poetry run start-chat
-    ```

-## Running the integration server
-    ```bash
-    poetry run start-integration
-    ```

-## Format Code

-This project uses [Black](https://black.readthedocs.io/en/stable/) to format the code.
-You can format the code with the following command:

-    ```bash
-    poetry run format
-    ```

-## Publishing the Package

-To publish the package to PyPI, ensure that your changes are committed and then create a version tag.
-You can do this with the following commands:

-    ```bash
-    $ git tag v0.1.0  # Replace with new version
-    $ git push origin v0.1.0
-    ```

-## Defining a new Solution
+## Defining a new Server Side Solution

-To define a new solution, you need to provide a subclass of NLIPApplicaiton which needs to define its specialized version of NLIPSession.
-Both NLIPApplication and NLIPSession are defined in module nlip.
+To define a new solution, you need to provide two subclasses of the provided abstract classes: NLIPApplicaiton and NLIPSession.

+These two classes are defined in module server

-The main routine of the solution should call the start_server routine in module server to create an instance of the solution server-side application.
+The main routine of the solution should call the start_server routine in module server to create an instance of the solution server-side application. start_server takes a subclass of NLIP_Application as an argument.